The owls are not what they seem.

 A few days passed, and little by little, two questions started to form in my head:

-And out of all the characters, it was Lucy Brennan (of course!) who sparked my interest.
+And out of all the characters, it was the lovely Lucy Brennan who sparked my interest.

-In the finale, how come Lucy decided so easily to accept the fact that there are two Coopers whilst talking to Dale Cooper briefly on the phone, despite having difficulties with the concept of how cell phones work (let alone the concept of supernatural doppelgängers) — only to pick up a gun (she’s not a violent person, mind you) and just blow Mr. C away?
+Bear in mind that Lucy has severe difficulties with the concept of how cell phones work (let alone the concept of doppelgängers) — but still she immediately picked up a gun (she’s not a violent person, mind you) to blow Mr. C away.

-In my mind, Lucy would only use a gun to hurt someone who has hurt someone she loves.
+In my mind, Lucy would only use a gun to hurt someone if she knew that that person had severely hurt someone she loves.

-And what could Mr. C have done to hurt Lucy — really bad?
+If so, what could Mr. C have done to hurt Lucy so bad?

 When an actor portrays a bad actor it all gets strange

 Above all else, Lucy and her husband, Andy Brennan, love their son, Wally Brando.
 The third season of Twin Peaks did go to great lengths to illustrate this fact.

 Wally did only make one appearance in the show, but gosh, what an appearance he made!